Benjamin Franklin once said this:

 Here are just a few emails I’ve received from real people just like you and me…

-“Because my day is already so full from my job, family, and other things, I rarely have time to schedule time to do things important to my personal life and passion projects.”
+“My day is so full that I rarely have time to schedule time to do things important to my personal life and passion projects.”

 “It’s hard for me to stay focused on the task at hand.”

 “My office expects me to be available at any time whatever their needs are.
-And so I can’t schedule time to do deep, focused work because they’ll frown upon me being ‘unavailable’ during that time.
 Therefore, I never know how productive I’ll be in a day because I never know how many interruptions there are going to be.”

 “When I make creative time a priority, the outside pressures tend to cloud and stress the time.”